Azure/iot-operations-sdks/doc/edge_application/README.md

 # Edge application development

-The Azure IoT Operations SDKs directly supports building edge applications in a number of ways:
+The Azure IoT Operations SDKs directly support building edge applications in a number of ways:

 1. Provides a MQTT `session client` enabling simple secure connectivity to MQTT broker including automatic online credential renewal and session resuming on reconnection to minimum message loss.